bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 A cloud engineer focuses on the design, implementation, and maintenance of cloud infrastructure and services.
 A DevOps engineer also focuses on the design, implementation, and maintenance of infrastructure and services, just not *necessarily* cloud infra and services.

-That’s a lot of jargon, isn’t it?
+That's a lot of jargon, isn't it?

-Let’s use a baking analogy to break it down because I’m a little hungry as I write this.
-As a DevOps engineer, you’re ensuring the cake is baking evenly and well.
-If the recipe works well, you make sure that’s noted.
+Let's use a baking analogy to break it down because I'm a little hungry as I write this.
+As a DevOps engineer, you're ensuring the cake is baking evenly and well.
+If the recipe works well, you make sure that's noted.
 If it needs adjustment, you ensure you show what you changed.

 What does this look like when mapped onto actual job responsibilities?